Quoll: Conservation

 Since 1770, all Australian quoll species have declined due to habitat destruction through urbanisation.
 European rabbits were introduced to Australia with the arrival of the First Fleet in 1788 as part of biodiversity enrichment efforts.
 The native quolls predated upon rabbits and prior to 1870, many accounts recorded quolls impeding their establishment on the mainland while island colonies thrived.
 In response, quolls were systematically exterminated by colonists to defend introduced species such as chickens; rabbits populations subsequently reached plague proportions.

 Quolls have been studied in captivity, with the ultimate aim of supporting conservation of the species, and future translocations.
 These studies include investigations into their haematology and blood biochemistry profiles, and dietary studies.

 Creating a native pet industry in Australia related to quolls could aid in their conservation.
 However, concerns exist about this methodology in regards to animal husbandry, conservation benefits, and other issues.
 Some scientists believe that keeping quolls as pets could aid in their long-term conservation, but further research is needed.

 Spotted-tailed quoll

 In late October 2011, a litter of five spotted-tailed quoll pups was born at Wild Life Sydney in Darling Harbour, Australia.
 The pups were born to inexperienced parents, both just one year old.
 The reason for the young parents was because older male quolls can become violent and kill the female if they do not want to mate.
 By breeding one-year-old quolls, there was no threat of violence.
 Four of the quoll pups will be sent to other zoos or wildlife parks across Australia, but one, which the researchers named Nelson, will stay at the centre to become an "ambassador for all quolls".

+On 28 September 2023, it was reported that a farmer in Beachport, South Australia, set up a trap to catch what he thought was a fox or a cat eating his chickens and caught a Spotted-tailed quoll.
+It is the first time in 130 years that a quoll has been found in South Australia.
+It was considered to be extinct in South Australia.
+The captured quoll was handed over to the National Parks and Wildlife Service where it will be DNA tested and treated by a veterinarian.